Stella Wedding Photographer Kit Review

-Sitting at 5000 lumens, the CL5000 is indeed very powerful.
+Sitting at 5000 lumens, the CL5000 is indeed very powerful, perfect for any high key or low key lighting endeavor, indoors or out.
 Pair this with their fresnel head that directs the power and beam, you can use these outdoors at sunset or in the shade and dramatically light your subjects.

 It is powerful enough to use in a studio environment through a small softbox, but you can expect to shoot a little more wide-open or increase the ISO more than you would with strobes.

 Using mid-day outdoors with other modifiers can be a little tricky and I believe you would be better suited with the CL8000 (not included in this kit.)